mfocko/blog/blog/2024-07-20-raspberry-alma.md

   - key: mf
     title: a.k.a. useless admin or “Sir Tweak-a-Lot”
 tags:
+  - admin
-  - raspberry-pi
+  - almalinux
   - opensuse
-  - almalinux
-  - ansible
-  - self-hosting
+  - rpi
 ---

 Every now and then I get angry at something not working on the Raspberry and so